abdel792/closerMag/readme.md

 ## Compatibility ##

-* This add-on is compatible with versions of NVDA from 2019.3 until 2021.3.
+* This add-on is compatible with versions of NVDA from 2019.3 and beyond.

+## Changes for version 23.10.20 ##

+* Removed the use of the "requests_html" library and used the built-in "urllib" module instead;
+* Added support for Latin characters when entering the verb to conjugate in the prompt.

 ## Changes for version 21.08.1 ##